hdtodd/ISM_Emulator/README.md

 This implementation of the WS7000-20 protocol does not repeat messages within a transmission.

-The Lacrosse WS7000-20 message protocoltransmits temperature, humidity, and barometric pressure readings and so uses more of the data available from the BME 68x sensor.
+The Lacrosse WS7000-20 message protocol transmits temperature, humidity, and barometric pressure readings and so uses more of the data available from the BME 68x sensor.

 ## Program Structure